 There are several advantages to using an ambidextrous safety.
 This type can be engaged and disengaged with either hand, which can be helpful for left-handed shooters.
 On the other hand (literally), if you are right-handed, it can be helpful if you are ever in a situation where you need to shoot with your non-dominant hand.

 One downside of the ambidextrous option is that they can sometimes be more difficult to operate than a single-sided safety.
-This is especially true for those who are not accustomed to using or
+This is especially true for those who are not accustomed to using or installing them.

 Overall, however, ambidextrous safeties offer many benefits and can be a great option for gun owners who want the flexibility to operate their firearm with either hand.
 Ambis can come in both the 45-degree and 90-degree options, so there are still choices you can make for your preferred level of protection.